Practivio/amazon/content/products/olfa-ak-1-standard-knife-blades-B0006SJAXE/index.md

 ---
 title: "OLFA AK 1 Standard Knife Blades"
-description: "craft knife and blades: Data-driven ranking using the Practivio Score™.
+description: "olfa mat: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["craft knife and blades"]
+keywords: ["olfa mat"]
-seo_title: "craft knife and blades — Look Elsewhere (2025)"
+seo_title: "olfa mat — Look Elsewhere (2025)"
 canonicalURL: "/products/olfa-ak-1-standard-knife-blades-B0006SJAXE/"
 ---

-**🚫 Practivio Score™:** 687 — _Look Elsewhere_
+**🚫 Practivio Score™:** 563 — _Look Elsewhere_

-*If you're comparing **craft knife and blades**, **[OLFA AK 1 Standard Knife Blades](https://www.amazon.com/dp/B0006SJAXE?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **olfa mat**, **[OLFA AK 1 Standard Knife Blades](https://www.amazon.com/dp/B0006SJAXE?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “OLFA AK 1 Standard Knife Blades” on Amazon](https://www.amazon.com/dp/B0006SJAXE?tag=practivio-20) In our dataset of 296 Art Knives & Bladeses, this Art Knives & Blades is ranked **213**.
+[Shop “OLFA AK 1 Standard Knife Blades” on Amazon](https://www.amazon.com/dp/B0006SJAXE?tag=practivio-20) In our dataset of 291 Art Mat Cutters & Bladeses, this Art Mat Cutters & Blades is ranked **226**.
-It sits in the **Balanced Choice tier**, where Practivio suggests you **look elsewhere**.
+It sits in the **Best Value tier**, where Practivio suggests you **look elsewhere**.

 ### What the signals indicate
-Price: 194 out of 296 (top 66% lowest-priced).
+Price: 65 out of 291 (top 23% lowest-priced).
-Reviews: 138 out of 296 (top 47% in review volume).
+Reviews: 127 out of 291 (top 44% in review volume).
-Rating: 122 out of 296 (top 42% by star rating).
+Rating: 125 out of 291 (top 43% by star rating).

 ### Position in tier
 Comparisons remain tier-bound for fairness.

 ### How it compares to the Hidden Gem
-In the Balanced Choice tier, the Hidden Gem is rated at 1024.00.
+In the Best Value tier, the Hidden Gem is rated at 856.00.
-This pick trails the Hidden Gem by 337.00 points.
+This pick trails the Hidden Gem by 293.00 points.
 This comparison helps clarify how the item stacks up in context.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B075NYWF5P?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B0C8BRB3RH?tag=practivio-20)

 ### FAQ: Inclusion criteria
 All tier comparisons start with baseline eligibility checks.